-Luscious and creamy, traditional but new.
-My greatest dessert recipe from this year is pumpkin custard.
+Pumpkin Custard is luscious and creamy, traditional but new.
+A fall dessert you must try!
 It tastes like a rich pumpkin pie filling, but not too sweet.
-This can be made with either fresh pumpkin or canned.
-It works beautifully either way.
-The recipe came out of my desire for custard using pantry ingredients.
-The directions are as simple as dump it all together, but the individual ramekins make a lovely, elegant presentation.
-Serves 6-8.
+It can be made with either freshly roasted pumpkin or canned pumpkin, and works beautifully either way.
+This recipe came out of my desire to make a dessert with pantry ingredients, because sometimes it’s nice to work with what you have on hand.
+The directions are as simple as dump it all together, but individual ramekins make a lovely, elegant presentation you could serve guests on Thanksgiving.

-1. Preheat oven to 325°.
-Boil a pot of water for a bain marie.
+- Preheat oven to 325°.
+Boil a pot of water for a bain marie (water bath).
 Butter 6-8 ramekins and place the ramekins inside an oblong pan.

 - Whisk all ingredients (except the whipped cream) together until smooth.
 Ladle each ramekin with custard, wiping off any smears or drips along the edges.
 Carefully pour boiling water into the oblong pan until it comes halfway up the ramekins.
 Bake for 1 hour.